Listing on MLS For Sale by Owner With Flat Fee MLS Service

-Reputable agents are not going to force you to do anything that you don’t want to do, but they will try to encourage you to make choices that will facilitate the sale of your home.
-However, if you don’t have an agent, you don’t have to deal with any situation where the agent advises you to do one thing while you would prefer to do another.
+Reputable agents will not force you to do anything that you don’t want to do, but they will try to encourage you to make choices that will facilitate the sale of your home.
+However, if you don’t have an agent, you don’t have to deal with any situation where the agent advises you to do one thing while you prefer to do another.

-You can decide on your price, write up all the marketing material, show the home, and negotiate the contract without worrying about needing to discuss your decisions with the real estate agent.
+You can decide on your price, write up all the marketing material, show the home, and negotiate the contract without worrying about discussing your decisions with the real estate agent.

 When you hire a real estate agent to list your home on the MLS, you gain access to the biggest possible audience for your listing.
 All of the listings on the MLS are seen on the foremost real estate sites mentioned above, like Zillow, Trulia, and Realtor.com.

 They also go to all the real estate agent sites where agents look for homes to bring to their clients.
-There are some sites that do not accept listings from anywhere else but the MLS, so paying the $300 to $700 or so that it usually takes to get an agent to put your listing on the MLS is generally worth the cost.
+Some sites do not accept listings from anywhere else but the MLS, so paying the $300 to $700 or so that it usually takes to get a flat fee real estate agent to put your listing on the MLS is generally worth the cost.

 Cons of Listing on MLS Without an Agent

 There are several negative aspects to FSBO and listing on the MLS only eliminates one of them.
-Yes, you get on the main real estate agent listing service by hiring an agent exclusively to list your home on the MLS, but you still have to deal with all the downsides of trying to sell a home on your own.
+Yes, list MLS gets you on the main real estate agent listing service by hiring an agent exclusively to list your home on the multiple listing service.
+However, you still have to deal with all the downsides of trying to sell a home on your own.

 Some of the negative aspects of selling without an agent – even if you list on the MLS – include:

-Saving the seller’s agent commission fee is the biggest motivating factor to selling a home without an agent – but once the dust settles and all the numbers are added up, sellers often are unable to sell the house for as much as they could have with an agent.
+Saving the seller’s agent commission fee is the biggest motivating factor to selling a home without an agent – but once the dust settles and all the numbers are added up, sellers often cannot sell the house for as much as they could have with an agent.

-An experienced real estate agent is going to know how to do everything possible to sell the home for as high a price as possible.
+An experienced real estate agent will know how to do everything possible to sell the home for as high a price as possible.
 That means setting the right home price at the beginning so that you attract the most buyers.

 You want your home marketed across multiple channels using the best marketing materials available, including professional photographs, descriptive home listings, and an extensive network of personal connections.

-One of the most significant downsides of listing your home in MLS as an entry only property is a lack of representation.
+Another significant downside to just list in MLS as an entry-only property is a lack of representation.

 All of these skills tend to yield better results – like a higher purchase price for your home.
-The entry only agent will send you the offer, and that’s it.
-If you come to an agreement, the second phase of the transaction will just be starting, including the buyer having a home inspection.
+The entry-only agent will send you the offer, and that’s it.
+If you agree, the second phase of the transaction will start, including the buyer having a home inspection.

-With a flat fee MLS agent, there will be nobody attending the home inspection representing your best interests – a significant drawback.
+With a flat fee MLS agent, nobody will attend the home inspection representing your best interests – a significant drawback.

 So many things happen behind the scenes in a real estate transaction to keep it on track.